Yama: Vedas

-Dharma-raja, a form of Yama, presides over a "hell" of punishments for the wicked; bazaar art, c.
-1960.

 In the Rigveda, Yama is the son of a solar deity Vivasvat and Saraṇyū and has a twin sister named Yamī.
 He is cognate to the Avestan Yima, son of Vīvanhvant.
 The majority of Yama's appearances are in the first and tenth book.
 Yama is closely associated with Agni in the Rigveda.
 Agni is both Yama's friend and priest, and Yama is stated to have found the hiding Agni.
 In the Rigveda, Yama is the king of the dead, and one of the two kings that humans see when they reach heaven (the other being Varuna).
 Yama is stated to be a gatherer of the people, who gave dead people a place to rest.
 Out of the three Rigvedic heavens, the third and highest belong to Yama (the lower two belong to Savitr).
 Here is where the gods resides, and Yama is surrounded by music.
 In the ritual sacrifice, Yama is offered soma and ghee, and is invoked to sit at the sacrifice, lead the sacrificers to the abode of the gods, and provide long life.

 In the dialogue hymn between Yama and Yamī (RV 10.10), as the first two humans, Yamī tries to convince her twin brother Yama to have sex with her.
 Yamī makes a variety of arguments, including continuing the mortal line, that Tvashtar created them as a couple in the womb, and that Dyaush and Prithvi are famous for their incest.
 Yama argues that their ancestors, "the Gandharva in the waters and the watery maiden", as a reason not to commit incest, that Mitra-Varuna are strict in their ordinances, and that they have spies everywhere.
 By the end of the hymn, Yamī becomes frustrated but Yama remains firm in his stance.
 However, by RV 10.13.4, Yama is stated to have chosen to leave offspring, but Yamī is not mentioned.